simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-10-01
+<br />**Date image released:**  1998-11-20
 <br />**This image is owned by:**
-Brian Meyers
+Steve Dunn

-<br />**Title of the image:**  NGC 6960: The Witch's Broom Nebula
+<br />**Title of the image:**  Green Fireball
-<br />**Description for the image:**  Ten thousand years ago, before the dawn of recorded human history, a new light would suddenly have appeared in the night sky and faded after a few weeks.
-Today we know this light was from a supernova, or exploding star, and record the expanding debris cloud as the Veil Nebula, a supernova remnant.
-This sharp telescopic view is centered on a western segment of the Veil Nebula cataloged as NGC 6960 but less formally known as the Witch's Broom Nebula.
-Blasted out in the cataclysmic explosion, an interstellar shock wave plows through space sweeping up and exciting interstellar material.
-Imaged with narrow band filters, the glowing filaments are like long ripples in a sheet seen almost edge on, remarkably well separated into atomic hydrogen (red) and oxygen (blue-green) gas.
-The complete supernova remnant lies about 1400 light-years away towards the constellation Cygnus.
-This Witch's Broom actually spans about 35 light-years.
-The bright star in the frame is 52 Cygni, visible with the unaided eye from a dark location but unrelated to the ancient supernova remnant.
+<br />**Description for the image:**  "Goodness, Gracious, Green Balls Of Fire!", might have been an appropriate theme song title for the 1998 Leonid meteor shower.
+Many observers, like astrophotographer Steve Dunn watching from Cape Canaveral, Florida, USA, reported that a lot of the characteristically bright Leonid meteors had a greenish tint.
+Around 6:00 AM EST on November 17, he photographed this dazzling Leonid fireball leaving a striking green-to-white trail against a background of stars in the constellation Coma Berenices.
+Dunn comments that he considers himself a green novice observer, but is now anticipating next November's appearance of the Leonids shower.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2510/WitchBroom_Meyers_6043.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9811/greenfire_dunn_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).